ChristopheMineau/CncFingerBoard/README.md

 If you have a big enough CNC, you can do the work in one single job, otherwise use values 2, 3 or 4.
 It will then create 1, 2 3 or 4 files you will have to save as separate gcode files and run separately.
 Read carefully the instructions provided by the program.
+* approachSpeed : Speed when approching the surface vertically.
+* plungeSpeed : Speed when plunging into the material.
+* cutSpeed : Transversal speed when cutting.

 # Example